silviot/edx-platform-wiki/How-to-Rebase-a-Pull-Request.md

 $ git rebase edx/master
 ```

 Git will start replaying your commits onto the latest version of master.
-You may get conflicts while doing so: if you do, git will pause and ask you to resolve the conflicts before continuing.
+You may get conflicts while doing so: if you do, Git will pause and ask you to resolve the conflicts before continuing.
 This is exactly like resolving conflicts with a merge: you can use `git status` to see which files are in conflict, edit the files to resolve the conflicts, and then use `git add` to indicate that the conflicts have been resolved.
-However, instead of running `git commit`, you instead want to run `git rebase --continue` to indicate to git that it should continue replaying your commits.
+However, instead of running `git commit`, you instead want to run `git rebase --continue` to indicate to Git that it should continue replaying your commits.
 If you've squashed your commits before doing this step, you'll only have to pause to resolve conflicts once -- if you didn't squash, you may have to resolve your conflicts multiple times.
-If you are on git version <2.0 and you are stuck with the message "You must edit all merge conflicts and then mark them as resolved using git add" even though you resolved and added the file, run `git diff` and try again.
+If you are on Git version <2.0 and you are stuck with the message "You must edit all merge conflicts and then mark them as resolved using Git add" even though you resolved and added the file, run `git diff` and try again.

 ### Force-push to update your pull request

 As explained above, when you do a rebase, you are changing the history on your branch.
-As a result, if you try to do a normal `git push` after a rebase, git will reject it because there isn't a direct path from the commit on the server to the commit on your branch.
-Instead, you'll need to use the `-f` or `--force` flag to tell git that yes, you really know what you're doing.
+As a result, if you try to do a normal `git push` after a rebase, Git will reject it because there isn't a direct path from the commit on the server to the commit on your branch.
+Instead, you'll need to use the `-f` or `--force` flag to tell Git that yes, you really know what you're doing.
 When doing force pushes, it is *highly* recommended that you set your `push.default` config setting to `simple`, which is the default in Git 2.0.
 To make sure that your config is correct, run:

 ```shell
 $ git config --global push.default simple